aiday-mar/EPFL/Parallel and High Performance Computing/Exercise_Notes.md

          std::trunc(x * std::pow(10., n - 1)) * 10.;
 }

+// C++ inline function is powerful concept that is commonly used with classes.
+// If a function is inline, the compiler places a copy of the code of that
+// function at each point where the function is called at compile time.

+// Any change to an inline function could require all clients of the function to be
+// recompiled because compiler would need to replace all the code once again
+// otherwise it will continue with old functionality.

 inline double f(double a) { return (4. / (1. + a * a)); }

 const int n = 10000000;

-int main(int /* argc */, char ** /* argv */) {
+// didn't find the meaning of the below parameters in the main function int main(int /* argc */, char ** /* argv */) {
   int i;
   double dx, x, sum, pi;